The City has 12 areas designated as City parks. City parks are opened from dawn until dusk daily.

-Memory Isle Park is behind City Hall and is located at the end of North Andrews Street, North Constantine Street, and along the West City parking lot on Railroad Drive.
+Memory Isle Park – 143 W. Michigan Avenue, is behind City Hall and is located at the end of North Andrews Street, North Constantine Street, and along the West City parking lot on Railroad Drive.
 There is one park shelter, a play area, a walkway around the park connected by three bridges, basketball hoops, a skateboard area, and a sand volleyball area.

-- Conservation Park is located off of South Main Street.
+Conservation Park – 221 S. Main Street, is located off of South Main Street.
 This park is directly across the river from Scidmore Park.
 There is one park shelter, a boat launch area, and canoeing is available.

-- H. C. Gleason & L. C. Beal Park is located on West Broadway by the water tower.
+H. C. Gleason & L. C. Beal Park – 1021 W. Broadway, is located on West Broadway by the water tower.
 This park consists of two baseball fields which are maintained by Little League Baseball and the Fraternal Order of Police #106.
 These fields are used for Little League Baseball; however, they are open at other times for public use.

-- Bowman Park and Lafayette Park are green areas located along North Main Street.
+Bowman Park – 725 N. Main Street and Lafayette Park – 400 N. Main Street are green areas located along North Main Street.

-- Marina Park which is located at the end of Jefferson Street has a boat launch and fishing area.
+Marina Park – 101 Jefferson Street, which is located at the end of Jefferson Street has a boat launch and fishing area.